kaputnikGo/PilferShushJammer/README.md

 Scan user installed apps for key features, possible NUHF/ACR SDK package name matches and services/receivers running.

-Jammers run as a foreground service

-Note: On devices running Android 9 (API level 28) or higher, apps running in the background cannot access the microphone.
-Therefore, your app should record audio only when it's in the foreground or **when you include an instance of MediaRecorder in a foreground service.**
+Jammers run as an instance of MediaRecorder in a foreground service

 Note: Android 10 has new concurrent audio capture policy that means other recording apps can bump a prior recording audio app from the microphone. see <https://source.android.com/compatibility/android-cdd#5_4_5_concurrent_capture>